Published: October 14th 2008 by Tor Books

-Warning: This is the second book of the Mistborn trilogy so this will contain spoilers.
-I have a full review of The Final Empirethat has both a regular review section and a spolier section.
+Warning: This is the third book of the Mistborn trilogy so this will contain spoilers.
+I have a full review of The Final Empire and The Well of Ascension that have both a regular review section and a spoiler section.
 Please read on at your own risk!

 Description via Goodreads:

 Tricked into releasing the evil spirit Ruin while attempting to close the Well of Ascension, new emperor Elend Venture and his wife, the assassin Vin, are now hard-pressed to save the world.

 Hello there, it’s me… the hollow shell of the human being I once was.
 Was I truly prepared for the sorrow I would feel after I finished this book?
 Absolutely not.
 It has been 12 hours since I put The Hero of Agesdown for the last time and I am still in a state of content/heartbreak.
 Once again I will probably be blubbering through this review, and yes the sad music is playing in the background while I write!

 This is the third book of a trilogy, so there will be spoilers for this book and the previous two books.
 Please read those books or reviews before jumping into this novel.
 There will be a very spoiler filled section at the end of this review that will be properly labeled for those of you who would like to read more of my discussion.
 Also, I will be including some more fan art pictures from Pinterest below!

 I jumped right into The Hero of Ages just mere hours after putting down The Well of Ascension.
 I am so glad that I did!
 It was very fast paced (even better then TWoA) and I couldn’t put it down.